 The problem, as in this case, comes when the debtor returns for a new vehicle before he has paid off the debt on the old one.
-When he buys the new car, he incurs a new debt that includes not only the sticker price on the new vehicle, but also payments for dealer-provided products and services (such as gap insurance and extended service contracts), license fees, assorted taxes, and an amount to cover the "negative equity."
+When he buys the new car, he incurs a new debt that includes not only the sticker price on the new vehicle, but also payments for dealer-provided products and services such as license fees, assorted taxes, and an amount to cover the "negative equity."
 The "negative equity" is the amount by which his debt against the trade-in exceeds the value of the trade-in.
 This secured transaction only works if the price paid to acquire the new vehicle covers the expense incurred to satisfy the negative equity.

 The question is whether a security interest that secures both the sticker price on the new car and the remaining balance on the old car is to be regarded as a "purchase-money security interest."
-Similarly, if the purchaser elects to purchase gap insurance and extended warranty coverage related to the new vehicle, and if the dealer makes advances to purchase these protections, is the security interest that secures these advances a "purchase-money security interest"?
-Dale, of course, says no; Ford Credit says yes.
-The District Court correctly held that the security interest covering Dale's vehicle was a purchase-money security interest in its entirety and was therefore entitled to the new protection in BAPCPA against cramdown.
+The Mierkowskis, of course, say no; Ford Credit says yes.
+The Bankruptcy Court incorrectly held that the security interest covering Mierkowskis' Vehicle was not a purchase-money security interest to the extent it covered negative equity and was therefore subject to bifurcation and cramdown in the Mierkowskis' debtor plan.

 Although it is stuffed with definitions, the Bankruptcy Code has no definition of "purchase-money security interest."
-It seems likely that Congress intended the term to have a federal law meaning drawn from the language, from inferences about

-Congressional intent, from commercial practice, and by analogy to state law and to other federal law.
+It seems likely that Congress intended the term to have a federal law meaning drawn from the language, from inferences about Congressional intent, from commercial practice, and by analogy to state law and to other federal law.
 It is also possible that Congress intended to use state-law definitions.
 Whether one regards the words as federal or state, the outcome is the same.
 Even if Congress intended a federal definition, that definition would have to lean heavily on state statutes that define the term.
 If Congress wanted to adopt state-law definitions, those same statutes would be applied directly.